presidentbeef/brakeman-site/source/docs/reducing_false_positives/index.markdown

 footer: true
 ---

 By default, Brakeman reports as much as possible.
 Because there is no way for Brakeman to know if certain items are actually safe or not, it errs on the side of reporting _too much_ rather than possibly not reporting a real problem.
 Sometimes, though, these false positives can become overwhelming.
-While there is no method currently for marking a specific warning as a false positive, Brakeman does provide options for customizing reports.
+Brakeman does provides many options for customizing reports.
+It is also possible [to ignore specific warnings](/docs/ignoring_false_positives).

 It is recommended to always run Brakeman with the default settings first (and then periodically after that), but it is possible to narrow down the results to make them less annoying.